Home

 After having learned and thinked a lot in my HST work about the best filter systems to measure photo-z, we proposed and got time for the ALHAMBRA Survey, which is observing 4 square degrees of sky with 20 optical filters +3 NIR and will obtain unique data to describe the evolution of galaxies with cosmic time.

-For more information about this project, please visit http://www.alhambrasurvey.com/.
+For more information about this project, please visit https://www.alhambrasurvey.com/.